bloodyowl/website/contents/blog/2025-04-23-principles-for-maintainable-codebases.md

 ## Quick feedback loop

-Running the app locally or running your test should be easy and fast to have a quick feedback loop in your development environment.
+Running the app locally or running your test should be easy and fast so that you have a quick feedback loop in your development environment.

 People work in different ways, some are more efficient by using TDD, some by running good old calls to iterate.
 Your system should allow for both.
 You want to provide a good DX for your team rather than coercing them into using something they might not be confortable with.